 We are subject to taxes in the United States and numerous foreign jurisdictions.
 Our future effective tax rates could be affected by changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets and liabilities, changes in liabilities for uncertain tax positions, cost of repatriations or changes in tax laws or their interpretation.
 In addition, the current administration and Congress have announced proposals for new U.S. tax legislation that, if adopted, could adversely affect our tax rate.
 Any of these changes could have a material adverse effect on our profitability.
 We are also subject to the continual examination of our income tax returns by the Internal Revenue Service and foreign tax authorities in those countries in which we operate.
 In particular, we are currently involved in tax disputes with the Spanish tax authorities regarding certain tax positions taken in our Spanish subsidiaries' tax returns and anticipate that we will receive additional assessments for matters similar to those under appeal.
 We are disputing the pending tax assessments and intend to dispute any future tax assessment that challenges these same tax positions.
-The final determination of tax audits and any related litigation could be materially different from our historical income tax provisions, net income or cash flows in the period or periods in which that determination is made.
+The final determination of tax audits and any related litigation could be materially different from our historical income tax provisions and accruals.
+The results of a tax audit or related litigation could have a material effect on our income tax provision, net income or cash flows in the period or periods in which that determination is made.